-- GV Aero Club representative - Geoff Hamilton
+- GV Aero Club representative - Karen Gurney

-- Commercial aero operators representatives - Allan Cole and Christopher Gregory
+- Commercial aero operators representatives - Susan Carroll (Chairperson), Allan Cole and Christopher Gregory

-- Community representatives appointed by Council - Ken Muston (Chairman), Barrie Halliday, Ed Rhode and Andrew Hoar
+- Community representatives appointed by Council - Ken Muston, Barrie Halliday, Tom Garrett and Michael Muller

 Fees and charges can be found on the Fees and Charges page.